jacobcancode/LitConnect/navigation/shared_interests/Bookrecomendations.md

         })
         .then(response => response.json())
         .then(data => {
-            console.log(data);
+            console.log('Book added:', data);
-            getBooks('all'); // Refresh book list after adding a new one })
+            getBooks(); // Refresh the book list after adding a new one })
         .catch(error => console.error('Error:', error));
     }

-    // PUT function to update an existing book function updateBook(bookId, updatedBook) {
+    // PUT function to update an existing book in the database function updateBook(bookId, updatedBook) {
         fetch(`${baseUrl}/${bookId}`, {
             method: 'PUT',